plone/plone.session/README.txt

   Cookie validity timeout (in seconds)
     After this, the session is invalid and the user must login again.
 Set to 0 for the cookie to remain valid indefinitely.
+Note that when the user folder has caching enabled, cookie validity may not be checked on every request.

   Use mod_auth_tkt compatabile hashing algorithm
     Compatibility with other implemenations, but at the cost of using a weaker